anuket-project/anuket-specifications/doc/ref_model/chapters/chapter05.md

 The host profile properties are specified in the following sub-sections.
 The following diagram (**Figure 5-5**) pictorially represents a high-level abstraction of a physical server (host).

 ![**Figure 5-5:** Generic model of a compute host for use in Host Profile configurations.](../figures/ch06_ref_hw_profile.PNG) <!-- width="65%" -->

-**Figure 5-5:** Generic model of a compute host for use in Host Profile configurations.

 ## Cloud Infrastructure Hardware Profiles features and requirements.